suROMAJIN/metacrafters-repo/eth+avax/2-Contract-Management/README.md

 ## Acknowledgments

 Inspired by basic principles of token standards on Ethereum based on lessons from Metacrafters.
-Developed using Solidity and Remix IDE.
+Developed using Solidity, hardhat, and the ethers library.